Accompanying family member in the Faroe Islands

 Requirements for your support

-If you submit an application for a residence permit as an accompanying family member to a person who has a residence and work permit in the Faroe Islands, you must show documentation that proves that this person is able to support you.
+If you submit an application for a residence permit as an accompanying family member of a person holding a work and residence permit in the Faroe Islands, you must show documentation that proves that this person ('the sponsor') is able to financially support you.

-However, this rule does not apply if the person has residence under the Sports Agreement.
+However, this rule does not apply if the person holds a work and residence permit pursuant to the Sports Agreement.

 Documentation